2025 Ohio Valley Conference baseball tournament

-The 2025 Ohio Valley Conference baseball tournament will be held from May 21 through 24 at Mtn Dew Park in Marion, Illinois.
-The top eight regular season finishers of the conference's ten teams will meet in the tournament, with the top 4 teams receiving byes to the double elimination rounds.
+The 2025 Ohio Valley Conference baseball tournament was held from May 21 through 24 at Mtn Dew Park in Marion, Illinois.
+The top eight regular season finishers of the conference's ten teams met in the tournament, with the top 4 teams receiving byes to the double elimination rounds.

 Seeding and format

 The top eight finishers of the league's ten teams qualify for the conference tournament.
 Teams are seeded based on conference winning percentage, with the first tiebreaker being head-to-head record.